 If you suspect you’re pregnant and you haven’t already been under the care of a doctor, start taking an over-the-counter prenatal vitamin with folic acid right away.
-By the time most women have their first antenatal appointment, the critical window when that extra folic acid is needed has already passed.
+By the time most women have their first antenatal appointment, long after week 3, the critical window when that extra folic acid is needed has already passed.

 When it comes to exercise, there’s no reason to stop or change your exercise routine and if you don’t already exercise regularly, now is a good time to get started.
 Classes like yoga and Pilates are great for pregnant women as they increase flexibility and core strength.
 Keep in mind, however, that you are still pregnant, so it’s not a good idea to begin a strenuous new exercise program, start training for a marathon if you’ve never run before, or dramatically increase your training.

 Overall, exercise has been shown to have profound benefits for pregnant women, increasing their strength and flexibility and making both labour and recovery easier later on.
 The American Congress of Obstetricians and Gynecologists recommends that pregnant women get 30 minutes of exercise most days of the week and there is no reason not to start this during these early weeks of pregnancy.

 Heading into week 3, your foetus is one week old.
 Doctors refer to this as the “foetal age” and it will always be two weeks behind your pregnancy week.
 At this point, the foetus is less than one-hundredth of an inch long and invisible to the naked eye.

 During a normal fertilisation, the egg is fertilised in the fallopian tube, creating a ball of cells called a zygote.
 The zygote is a beehive of activity as the cells divide into blastomeres that join together to form a blastocyst.
 During the week after fertilisation, the blastocyst travels down the fallopian tube toward the uterus, where it will implant into the uterine wall.